arturogonzalezp/codeu_project_2017/README.md

 ### Secure Login

 To make sure only you can read your conversations, we've implemented a secure login that will prompt you for your username and password before you can access the messages.
-It'll appear right when you run the client as in the [**Getting Started**](#getting-started) instructions
+It'll appear right when you run the client as in the [**Getting Started**](#getting-started) instructions.

+### Data Persistence

+All messages and files sent are stored in a database even after the server and client have been closed.
+This is done through the implementation of Firebase.Typically, this would mean a secret and public key are needed to keep the security of data while writing and reading from the database.
+The seceret key is not to be posted in a public repository, but for testing purposes we've added it so you can run the project without issues.

 ### Message Encryption